turingschool/launch-curriculum/module2/Project/index.md

 - Explore:
     * Dive into a new (not written by you) code base!
     * Using TDD to add additional features!
-(For any new feature that you create, try writing the tests first, and then creating the code that makes those tests pass!)
+(For new features that you create, try writing the tests first, and then creating the code that makes those tests pass!)
+Always be on the lookout for ways you can thoroughally test your code.

 ## Project Description
 the aim of this project is to build on the Message Logger we created in Mod1.
 Now, a user should be able exit the application, and return later to review past messages.
 This will require us to add a database to our Message Logger projects.